-AB 1257 Report, at 30.
-Id.
+&lt;sup>28 AB 1257 Report, at 30.

+&lt;sup>29 Id.

-customers' loads would be served, and electric outages could occur.
-This issue will only 1 2 continue to intensify in future years as electric demand continues to rise and gas demand on a 3 daily and hourly basis continues to fluctuate.
-In addition, the potential for an extended gas outage as described by Mr. Bisi and Mr. Kikuts is of particular concern due to the high 4 consequences for both gas and electric reliability in the San Diego region.
-5 It is for the reasons outlined above that it is vitally important from an electric standpoint 6 that the SDG&E natural gas system be reinforced as proposed.
-7 VI.
-8 ELECTRIC GENERATION IN SAN DIEGO ALSO PROVIDES ENERGY TO CAISO SYSTEM 9 When the SONGS generating units were operational, power would normally flow from 10 11 San Onofre into SDG&E's system through SDG&E's five-line 230 kV interconnection at San 12 Onofre.
-Since the shutdown of SONGS, power now routinely flows from SDG&E's system into 13 the Southern California Edison (SCE) system through that interconnection.
-This flow from 14 SDG&E's system supports the CAISO system.
-15 The CAISO oversees the dispatch of generators through its market mechanisms.
-To the extent that generators in the San Diego area would have otherwise been winning bidders, but 16 17 cannot run due to a gas curtailment, then clearly higher-bidding units would be dispatched in 18 their place, resulting in higher costs to electric customers throughout California.
-Although there are specific power import constraints into SDG&E's system as described 19 earlier in this testimony, the CAISO's market dispatch of generation covers the entire CAISO area, including SDG&E. A loss of gas supply resulting in a loss of EG in the San Diego area would not only affect electric system reliability locally, but would affect the CAISO operations.
+It is for the reasons outlined above that it is vitally important from an electric standpoint that the SDG&E natural gas system be reinforced as proposed.

+VI.
+ELECTRIC GENERATION IN SAN DIEGO ALSO PROVIDES ENERGY TO CAISO SYSTEM

+When the SONGS generating units were operational, power would normally flow from San Onofre into SDG&E's system through SDG&E's five-line 230 kV interconnection at San Onofre.
+Since the shutdown of SONGS, power now routinely flows from SDG&E's system into the Southern California Edison (SCE) system through that interconnection.
+This flow from SDG&E's system supports the CAISO system.

+The CAISO oversees the dispatch of generators through its market mechanisms.
+To the extent that generators in the San Diego area would have otherwise been winning bidders, but cannot run due to a gas curtailment, then clearly higher-bidding units would be dispatched in their place, resulting in higher costs to electric customers throughout California.

+Although there are specific power import constraints into SDG&E's system as described earlier in this testimony, the CAISO's market dispatch of generation covers the entire CAISO area, including SDG&E. A loss of gas supply resulting in a loss of EG in the San Diego area would not only affect electric system reliability locally, but would affect the CAISO operations.
 At best, there may be higher prices to customers if the generators in the San Diego would have otherwise been winning bidders.
 At worst, should there be an overall shortfall of generation within the CAISO as a whole, then loss of EG in the San Diego area would exacerbate such a shortfall and could result in loss of customer load in San Diego and elsewhere in the CAISO system.
-As described in the testimony of Mr. Bisi, the addition of a 36-inch pipeline will provide complete redundancy for the existing 30-inch Line 3010 or Moreno Compressor Station, red